 NEW Health Science cohort starting Fall 2020 at the Turlock campus.
-Application period begins April 1.
+APPLY TODAY!

 The Bachelor of Science in Health Science degree completion program is designed to prepare graduates to take their place in the workforce as middle managers in a variety of healthcare settings.
 The Health Science Leadership and Administration concentration uses courses from Business, Communication Studies, Political Science and Psychology to provide a comprehensive program.

 The concentration is also unique in that it is an upper-division major designed to articulate well with a wide variety of allied health associate degree programs.
 This degree completion program will be of high interest to the many allied health professionals who seek professional advancement or certification.

 In order to better assist you, please take a moment to tell us a little about yourself.
 Use our pre-admission checklist form to help us determine your initial eligibility for the program: Pre-Admission Checklist Form (should you need an alternate version of this form, please call Extended Education at 209.667.3111).

 The goals of the Health Science program are to prepare students who will: